yawTheproffesionalinlua/yawTheproffesionalinlua.github.io/README.txt

-Massively by HTML5 UP
+Massively by yaw
-html5up.net | @ajlkn
+html5up.net | @luauuuu
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)